xapian/xapian-docsprint/howtos/spelling.rst

 If you're adding spelling data using :xapian-class:`TermGenerator`, then spelling data from deleted (or updated) documents doesn't automatically get removed from the spelling dictionary when documents are deleted.
-This is usually not a problem, can be if the topic area covered by a database moves significantly with time.
+This is usually not a problem, can be if the topic area covered by a database evolves significantly with time.

 References